CME resources for Continuous Certification Program

 - Visit AMA: www.ama-assn.org

 - Click the link to Direct credit application

 - Create an Account

-MOC EDUCATIONAL REQUIREMENT ALIGNED WITH TRACER PROCEDURE
+EDUCATIONAL REQUIREMENT ALIGNED WITH TRACER PROCEDURE

 PATIENT SAFETY CME REQUIREMENT